-Insight School of Art currently offers a Zoom painting class for adults (Thursday mornings) and a Zoom Pass to access the three weekly classes to work from a model (Tuesday 1pm and Wednesday 7.15: Life Drawing and Thursdays 7.15: Portraiture).
+Insight School of Art currently streams three classes online each week, allowing students to directly work from the model in the studio (Tuesday 1pm and Wednesday 7.15: Life Drawing and Thursdays 7.15: Portraiture).

-Students with a Zoom Pass, taking part in life drawing or portraiture over Zoom will have access to each pose, as well as demonstrations and hear the general instructions given by the class teacher.
-Individual critique during life drawing is only available to students attending the class in the studio.
+Students with a Zoom Pass will have access to each pose, as well as demonstrations and hear the general instructions given by the class teacher.
+Individual critique during life drawing classes is only offered to students in the studio.

 You will need to download Zoom in advance.
 If you are new to Zoom, please practice before your first class.
 Youtube has answers to most Zoom questions.